-Although France is the only country I’ve lived in aside from the U.S. and it’s not THAT different as a whole, an element of culture shock did play into my acclimation period here.
+France is the only country I’ve lived in aside from the U.S. and I experienced a bit of culture shock when I first arrived.
+There was definitely an acclimation period.
 Luckily, I had Tom as my lifeline to help navigate the ins and outs of French culture and I adjusted just fine.
 I think?

 These things aren’t really that shocking — even less so now that I’ve been here for a while — but for a newbie, these cultural norms in France might make you laugh, cry, throw your hands up in exasperation or leave you scratching your head.

 Culture shock in France

 I could probably write a list of about 50 things all about culture shock in France, but here’s the short list (maybe a Part 2 coming soon?).

 Here’s what might surprise you about France culture shock: